smogon/pokemon-showdown/PROTOCOL.md

 `|updateuser|USERNAME|NAMED|AVATAR|SETTINGS`

-> Your name, avatar or blocking status was successfully changed.
+> Your name, avatar or settings were successfully changed.
 Your username is
 > now `USERNAME`. `NAMED` will be `0` if you are a guest or `1` otherwise.
 Your
 > avatar is now `AVATAR`. `SETTINGS` is a JSON object representing the current
 > state of various user settings.